tdevere/ADO_DNS_LABS/labs/lab2/README.md

 **Root Cause:** Without the VNet link, Azure's recursive resolver (168.63.129.16) doesn't know to check the Private DNS Zone for this VNet's queries.
 It falls back to public DNS.

+> Gotcha: The DNS query "worked" but returned the wrong answer (a Public IP).
+The agent's VNet didn't know to consult its Private Phone Book first because the subscription (VNet Link) was missing.

 **How DNS resolution works:**
 1. Agent VM sends DNS query to Azure DNS (168.63.129.16)
 2. Azure DNS checks: "Is this VNet linked to any Private DNS Zones?"